DTegano/Web-Scraping-NHL-Data-for-Prediction-using-Machine-Learning/README.md

 }
 ```

 Luckily, the pattern of www.hockey-reference.com is quite consistent and made these functions easy to set up.
 The xpath is generally the same for each of the home and away team for each URL - with the difference being one small change in the 'div' container where the information is stored.
-Both of the above functions serve it's purpose - the names of each team are binded and stored in each data frame per game within the clean function set up below.
+Both of the above functions serve its' purpose - the names of each team are binded and stored in each data frame per game within the clean function set up below.
 The team scores determine whether the result we are predicting (for the home team) is a "W" for win or "L" for loss regardless if the game went into Overtime or Shootout.
 1 Point is still awarded to the losing team if Overtime or a Shootout was needed.
 <p></p>

 Cleaning each basic and advanced table, for each team, and combining into one data frame: